Frequently Asked Questions

 Written by Katie MadiganRead More

-When you want to communicate across a room or across rooms on the same floor, two-way radios in Direct Mode, radio to radio, will give you enough coverage if there are no metal walls between the rooms.
+When you want to communicate across a room or across rooms on the same floor with no metal walls between them, two-way radios in Direct Mode (radio to radio) will give you enough coverage.

-If what you need is to communicate with your staff across rooms on different floors or with those located outside the building, i.e. in the parking lot, a repeater or repeaters may be required to extend the coverage.
+If what you need is to communicate with your staff across rooms on different floors or with people outside the building, like in the parking lot, a repeater or repeaters may be required to extend the coverage.
 In this scenario a proper location to place the repeater will have to be set ahead of time.

-When the event is happening outdoors or across the city, the use of Verizon, Sprint PTT phones or combine with two-way radios may be the solution.
+When the event is happening outdoors or across the city, the use of Verizon, Sprint PTT phones or a combination with two-way radios may be the solution.
 These phones work as two-way radios and use the Verizon or Sprint phone networks which have normally good coverage in city environments.

-Take advantage of Metrotalk’s rental equipment DEMO free of charge and request yours for a site survey.
-We’ll give you instructions on how to test for coverage and include a UPS return label for you to send the equipment back to us when you are done.Read More
+Take advantage of our rental demo equipment free of charge.
+REQUEST yours for a site survey.
+We will give you instructions on how to assess for coverage and include a UPS return label for you to send the equipment back when you are done.Read More

 It’s quite easy nowadays to search for, and buy, almost any two-way radio product online (portables, mobiles, repeaters, duplexers).
 There are plenty of products to choose from and from many different manufactures: Hytera, Motorola, Icom, Kenwood, Harris, Vertex Standard, etc.